revbayes/revbayes.github.io/tutorials/relative_time_constraints/index.md

 --
 {:.section}

-In this step, we will compute the posterior means and variances of the branch lengths using the 30000 trees obtained in the previous step.
+In this step, we compute the posterior means and variances of the branch lengths using the 30000 trees obtained in the previous step.
 Please have a look at the script file `scripts/2_summarize_branch_lengths.rev`.

 First, we specify the name of the file containing the trees, and the amount of thinning we apply: